Release Date: August 16, 2020

 - CCOV: Libraries supplying physical collection during COVID-19 crisis

-The groups are updated weekly, and a PDF that lists the OCLC symbols for each group (as well as the libraries that also participate in LVIS) is posted here.
+The groups are updated weekly, and a that lists the OCLC symbols for each group (as well as the libraries that also participate in LVIS) is posted here.

 The new CCOV group was built from the Physical ILL Return and Lending Status map based on libraries that have reported being open to receive and ship physical items.